 Rob was awarded the American Meteorological Society Seal of Approval for Television Weathercasting in 1992.

 Rob earned a Bachelor of Science degree in Meteorology (and was “two courses shy of a math degree!”) from the State University of New York at Oswego in 1983.
-He and his wife and two children make Lafayette their home.
+He and his wife and two adult children make Lafayette their home.